bhpayne/yoga_graph/activity.log.md

 # 2021-06-19

 Was asked yesterday about this project.
-Refreshed the code base, applying software development practices I've learned in the past 5 years.
+* Refreshed the code base, applying software development practices I've learned in the past 5 years.
+* removed unlicensed images
+* added open-source free images; included citations

 # 20160824